Hi, I am Pat.

-The ‘Always onLine’ culture, with the majority of us living a virtual life ‘On-Line’ via Facebook, Twitter and other social media, presented me with a scary challenge to initiate a new social circle from scratch.
-The Internet appeared to be the only way forward to venture back into the social, and relationship arena.
+The ‘Always onLine’ culture, with the majority of us living a virtual life ‘On-Line’ via Facebook, Twitter, and other social media, presented me with scary challenges to create a new social life from scratch.
+The Internet seemed to be the only way forward to venture back into the social, and relationship arena.

-Unfortunately, I discovered that the whole Online experience was highly disillusioning, frequently dishonest and at times particularly distressing.
-A good description for internet introductory sites could be:
+Unfortunately, I found the whole Online experience highly disillusioning, frequently dishonest and at times particularly unpleasant.
+A good description of internet introductory sites could be:

 Where the odds are good ...but the goods are ODD

-The manners and behaviour of many of the members were shocking – and the content of many of the 'introductions' was just unpleasant - almost certainly the result of the anonymity and ‘virtual’ nature that this environment affords.
+The manners and behaviour of many of the members were shocking – and the content of many of the 'introductions' was just gross!!
+This is almost certainly the result of the anonymity and ‘virtual’ nature that this environment affords.

 Online dating and the minimal commitment to swipe left or right totally devalues the human element and mutual respect.

 The frequent occurrences of catfishing and ‘Ghosting’ were extremely damaging to my already fragile self-esteem, and the extent of dubious profiles, set up to target lonely vulnerable members was quite frankly terrifying!!

 Although the website owners provide a degree of ‘Moderation’ on these sites it is impossible to eliminate fake profiles.
 But, once they have made direct contact, they are no longer able to moderate the content of their messages, But even more serious, moderation cannot eliminate the threat of danger.

-Additionally, these sites are aimed solely at those searching for a relationship and do not support any opportunity for singletons in the same area to share common interests and form friendships/groups to socialise and support each other.
+Additionally, these sites are aimed solely at those searching for a relationship and I was looking for an opportunity to meet individuals in the same area to share common interests and form friendships/groups to socialise and support each other.

-I was certain that my expectations were not unrealistic and I was positive that there must be countless other genuine members also on these sites, all facing the same challenge.
+I was certain that my expectations were not unrealistic and I was also positive that there must be countless other genuine members on these sites, who felt like me and faced the same challenges.